SAILResearch/SPICEBench/README.md

-# **SPICE TOOL and SPICE-bench🌶️** (*A SWE-Bench-verified–style labeling tool and benchmark for evaluating the software engineering capabilities of foundation models*)
+# **SPICE TOOL and SPICEBench🌶️** (*A SWE-Bench-verified–style labeling tool and benchmark for evaluating the software engineering capabilities of foundation models*)
 This is the official repository accompanying our paper: [**SPICE : An Automated SWE-Bench Labeling Pipeline for Issue Clarity, Test Coverage, and Effort Estimation**](https://arxiv.org/pdf/2507.09108)

 # **How to cite our paper**